Click4Assistance UK Live Chat Software

 Collapse on the City Walls by the Eastgate Clock

-On 16 January 2020 a section of the wall collapsed close to the famous Eastgate clock.
-To ensure that residents, visitors and businesses can still benefit from and enjoy this section of the walls our engineers, alongside external specialists, have designed a temporary walkway which is incorporated into the scaffolding that is needed to prop up the wall.
+In 2020 a section of the wall collapsed close to the famous Eastgate clock.
+To ensure that residents, visitors and businesses can still benefit from and enjoy this section of the walls our engineers, alongside external specialists, designed a temporary walkway which is incorporated into the scaffolding that is needed to prop up the wall.
 The scaffold was carefully designed to protect the Wesley Church Centre, take into account crypts and other buried archaeology between the Church and the walls, and maintain a fire escape route for the surrounding buildings.

 Repair projects completed